Fort Harrison State Park

 About the Location

-This park occupies part of the former Fort Benjamin Harrison site, a military base active from 1902 until its decommission in 1991.
-The park preserves elements of its military past, including a former Citizen's Military Training Camp, a Civilian Conservation Corps camp, and a World War II prisoner-of-war camp.
+There's something special about walking through history, which you can experience here.
+Once part of Fort Benjamin Harrison, a military base that operated from 1902 until 1991, the grounds hold stories from decades of American military history.
+If you look closely, you'll come across remnants of a former Citizen's Military Training Camp, a Civilian Conservation Corps camp, and even a World War II prisoner-of-war camp.

-For history enthusiasts, Fort Harrison offers intriguing landmarks, including the Camp Glenn Historic District and the Museum of 20th Century Warfare.
-The museum showcases exhibits on the area's military history and artifacts from soldiers who once served at the fort.
+History buffs will appreciate exploring the Camp Glenn Historic District and the fascinating Museum of 20th Century Warfare.
+The museum houses compelling exhibits about the area's military significance, along with artifacts from soldiers who once called the fort home.
+It's a window into our past that adds depth to your visit.

 All Features & Facilities